 I love a good underdog story, and Rocky is the king of them all.
 The movie poster’s tag line sums up the movie pretty well: “His whole life was a million-to-one shot.”
 Sylvester Stallone plays Rocky Balboa, a two bit working class boxer from Philadelphia who gets the chance to fight the world heavyweight champion of the world.
 The training montage with Rocky running up the stairs of the library at the end is a cultural icon and still inspires men to get off their butt and start exercising.
 Cue “Eye of the Tiger.”

-Best line: “I just want to say hi to my girlfriend, OK?
+Best line: “I just want to say hi to my girlfriend, okay?
 Yo, Adrian!
 It’s me, Rocky.”

 Best line: “With all due respect, sir, I believe this is gonna be our finest hour.”